murphyvica/INFO314-NATS/README.md

 * one SEC to keep a wary eye on everything (*everything*)

 Alternatively, if you are camera shy or find it difficult to record a video for some reason, you may schedule time with the TA to show them your running code.
 However, this is *at the TA's discretion* and is in no way an obligation on their part--the video is the far more scalable option from our perspective.

-## Extra Credit

-### Secure it!
-(3 pts)

-Run NATS so that all communication is done over TLS and requires all message publishers and consumers to authenticate against the server.

-### Format it!
-(3 pts)

-Instead of using XML, pass all messages around using JSON instead.
-In your video, show your code sending XML messages and then JSON messages, and offer up your group's opinion as to which you prefer.
-Are there situations where one is better?

-### Interop it!
-(4 pts)

-Work with another group.
-Have both of your StockMarketPublishers run against a single NATS server and see how your systems react.
-If your StockMarketPublishers each have the same symbol (such as each group is publishing "MSFT" changes), figure out ways to continue to work *without changing the stock symbol on either side*.
-(In other words, group A's StockBrokerClients with MSFT in their portfolio should only be seeing and reacting to group A's MSFT price changes even if group B also has a MSFT symbol.)

-By the way, make sure that *either* group A's `SEC` *or* group B's `SEC` can see all the activity going on, regardless of which NATS server it is happening on--the SEC knows (and needs to know!) everything!